 For the reasons stated above about the long time horizon of delivering MTI savings, setting a portfolio-level MTA goal does not help the CPUC to manage the MTA.
 The CPUC needs leading indicators that can be informative in a timely manner, and MTI savings is a lagging indicator.

-Therefore, the stakeholders that do not support a portfolio-level savings goal believes that any value to looking at a portfolio-level savings could be achieved by looking at the performance of individual MTIs without losing the fidelity or adding the additional complexity and possible adverse consequences of another layer of savings goals.
+Therefore, the MTWG does not support a portfolio-level savings goal and believes that any value to looking at a portfolio-level savings could be achieved by looking at the performance of individual MTIs without losing the fidelity or adding the additional complexity and possible adverse consequences of another layer of savings goals.

 MTI Goals if Implementor is a California Program Administrator

 In the case of an MTI being implemented by a Program Administrator (PA), such as one of the IOUs, the MTI’s costs and benefits will not be counted towards the EE portfolio goals, since the MTIs exist outside the Rolling Portfolio.
 The goal achievements for that MTI will count toward any goals set for the MTI.
 Cost effectiveness would also be calculatedly separately from Rolling Portfolio cost effectiveness.
 When reporting total California savings, for example when reporting to the CEC or legislature, no portion of MTI savings will be reported under Rolling Portfolio achievements.